 2014 BIMA Awards Categories

 This year is the 30th anniversary of the BIMA Awards.
-Enter by 17 April to be in the running to take home a coveted BIMA Award at the industry-wide awards party on 18 September - with added press attention and excitement thanks to the 30th anniversary celebrations.
+Enter by 9 May (extended & final deadline) to be in the running to take home a coveted BIMA Award at the industry-wide awards party on 18 September - with added press attention and excitement thanks to the 30th anniversary celebrations.

 A couple of notes regarding entries: the BIMA Awards honour the best digital or interactive work released in the UK market in the past year.
 Therefore work entered into the BIMA Awards must be ‘digital’ or have a substantial and significant digital component to be eligible, even where not explicitly stated in a category description.